Cheesy Scalloped Potatoes

 Instructions

-• Peel the potatoes and thinly slice each potato crosswise into rounds about 1/8th inch thick.
+• Wash and peel the potatoes and thinly slice each potato crosswise into rounds about 1/8th inch thick.
 (A mandolin works wonders for this).
 Place potatoes in a large bowl and cover with cold water to prevent from browning.
 (This happens because of oxidation).

-• In a medium size sauce pan over medium heat, heat olive oil.
+• In a medium sized sauce pan over medium heat, heat the olive oil.
 Then add in the onion and garlic.
 Season with salt, pepper and a pinch of nutmeg .
-Sweat the onions; Cook for 5-7 minutes or until onions start to glisten and look wet or “sweaty!”
+Sweat the onions; cook for 5-7 minutes or until the onions start to glisten and look wet or “sweaty!”

-• Add in the butter and melt.
+• Add in the butter and melt, stirring to combine with the onions.
 Then whisk in the flour for about 30 seconds.

-• Start to gradually whisk/stir in the milk or heavy cream.
-Start with about 1/4 cup and gradually add in until the 2 ½ cups are used up.
+• Gradually whisk in the milk or heavy cream.
+Start with about 1/4 cup and gradually add in until the entire 2 ½ cups are used up.
 Whisk constantly so there are no lumps.
+Allow to simmer so the sauce thickens.
 Lastly stir in 1 cup of the shredded cheese.
 You’ve made cheese sauce!
-(Reserve the other cup to top on the potatoes).
+(Reserve the other cup of cheese to top on the potatoes).

 • Drain the potatoes from the water and pat dry with paper towels.

-• Using a ladle, ladle a thin layer of cheese sauce down in a 3QT oven safe casserole dish/porcelain baker.
+• Ladle or pour a thin layer of cheese sauce down into the prepared casserole dish.
 Add 2 even layers of potatoes on top.
-Spoon more sauce over potatoes, and repeat sauce and potatoes until ingredients are gone and casserole dish is mostly full.
+Spoon more sauce over potatoes, and repeat sauce and potatoes until ingredients are gone.

 • Garnish with chopped chives.
-Let rest for 30minutes before slicing and serving.
+Let rest for ~30 minutes before slicing and serving.
+Enjoy!

 Video